 - Since the size of all Chinese punctuation marks is larger than their equivalents in Times New Roman, based on the General Rules for Punctuation (GB/T 15834-2011), we set the font size with Founder software of Peking University and the 'punctuation squeeze' (indentation of punctuation spacing) according to the Chinese-English bilingual typesetting standard.
-In this way, we can adjust awkward spaces between English words, numbers and Chinese characters, and also solve the problem of spacing when two punctuation marks appear too far apart. - In GCP's Chinese editions, double title marks $\langle \rangle$ are used for book, journal, album or movie titles that are italicized in English, whereas book chapter, article, poem or song titles are enclosed in quotation marks. - Long dashes (-) are hardly ever used in GCP's English publications.
+In this way, we can adjust awkward spaces between English words, numbers and Chinese characters, and also solve the problem of spacing when two punctuation marks appear too far apart. - In English works, quotations are enclosed in single quotation marks (' ').
+Double quotation marks (" ") are used for quotations within quotations.
+However, in Chinese works, quotations are enclosed in double quotation marks (" ") and single quotation marks (' ') are used for quotations within quotations. - In GCP's Chinese editions, double title marks " " are used for book, journal, album or movie titles that are italicized in English, whereas book chapter, article, poem or song titles are enclosed in quotation marks. - Long dashes (-) are hardly ever used in GCP's English publications.
 Occasionally, they are used in Chinese publications.
 In general, we use colons (:) or, in some circumstances, en rules (-).
-The names of our books and the titles and subtitles of the chapters are usually indicated by different fonts or new lines. - Generally, GCP uses short dashes (-) instead of wavy lines (~) when typesetting text and numbers.
+The names of our books and the titles and subtitles of the chapters are usually indicated by different fonts or new lines. - Generally, GCP uses short dashes (-) instead of wavy lines (~) when typesetting text and numbers. - GCP uses half-width parentheses (...) around English text, and full-width parentheses (.....) around Chinese text.